 Professional cleaners use specialised tools such as high-temperature steam, pressure washers and food-safe chemicals to reach deep into the system and remove combustible grease.

-👉 Hospitality Connect can work alongside your chosen cleaners or recommend trusted partners, and we can supply or upgrade canopies and filters so your system cleans more effectively and lasts longer.
-Learn more about our commercial kitchen equipment and solutions.
+Hospitality Connect can work alongside your chosen cleaners or recommend trusted partners, and we can supply or upgrade canopies and filters so your system cleans more effectively and lasts longer.
+Learn more about our commercial cooking equipment and solutions.

 How Often Should You Clean a Kitchen Canopy?